darktrace/gcp-vsensor-quickstart/README.md

 The bastion (if enabled) and the vSensor can be configured optionally with user and ssh public key for ssh public key authentication using the `bastion-ssh-user-key` and the `mig-ssh-user-key` variables.

+Packet mirroring can be configured for existing subnets in an existing VPC you are deploying into.
+Provide subnet names comma separated in the `subnets-to-mirror` variable.

+If you wish to allow traffic mirroring of IPv6 traffic from subnets or hosts, set `ipv6-enable` true.
+The same packet mirror collector is used for both IPv4 and IPv6.

 Consider reviewing:
 - https://cloud.google.com/compute/vm-instance-pricing
 - https://cloud.google.com/storage/pricing